 The source server (with the installed agent) can communicate with the replication servers in the target region's replication server network over TCP port 1500.
 This firewall rule is also added by CloudEndure.

-Next, for each VM instance you are migrating, you can modify the virtual machine properties by clicking on that server in the VM Migration Console, which takes you to the Blueprint tab.
+Next, for each VM instance that you are migrating, review the virtual machine properties by clicking on that server in the VM Migration Console, which opens the Blueprint tab.

 The Blueprint tab lets you set the properties of your target VM instance.
 For example, you can change the target network the VM is created in, or the internal IP, and so on.
 You can change these properties at any time after the agent is installed.
 You don't have to wait for replication to complete to modify these settings.
 These properties include: